xinehc/args_oap/README.md

 # ARGs_OAP v3.0 (beta)
 This repository was created by Xiaole Yin (_xiaole99_) and is currently maintained by Xi Chen (_xinhec_).
-The goal is to make args_oap more user-friendly.
+The goal is to make args_oap faster, and easier to run.

 If you have any questions, please contact Xiaole Yin ([yinlele99@gmail.com](yinlele99@gmail.com)).